andrewiggins/tachometer-reporter-action/README.md

 ![Picture of a PR comment with icons indicating in progress benchmarks](./docs/in-progress-comment-with-results.png)

-If the `report-id` option is provided, then `tachometer-reporter-action` will add a stopwatch icon (⏱) next to any benchmark that is currently running.
+If the `report-id` option is provided, then `tachometer-reporter-action` will add an hourglass icon (⏳) next to any benchmark that is currently running.
 If the action can determine the current job id, then the icon is a link to the action job that is running the benchmark (see #7).

 ### Multiple measurements in one benchmark